Grace Adler: Character overview

 Grace's quirks and physical abnormalities are often fodder for the show's antics.
-She has very large feet, even for her height, and she's often ridiculed for them.
+Like the fact that her red hair is unnatural.
+She has a remarkably flat chest, even more so than junior high school girls.
+And Karen (who is well-endowed) often teases her for it.
+She has gargantuan feet, even for her height, and she's often ridiculed for them.
 She comments that she has "feet the size of canoes" that were the only things her father ever gave her.
-When Will pulls a pair of over-sized ballet slippers out of a box of her childhood memorabilia, she remarks "Those are my ballet slippers from fourth grade!
+When Will pulls a pair of over-sized footwear out of a box of her childhood memorabilia, she remarks "Those are my ballet slippers from fourth grade!
 I went from a four to an eight in a month!"
 When Grace met another woman with big feet named Julie, she commented, “Yeah.
 I waited my whole life to develop, and those are the only things that grew.”
+In one episode, Will remarked of her feet: “Stop trying to squeeze into a size 6!”
 In another episode, she and Will travel to Los Angeles and visit the Hollywood Walk of Fame, and Grace finds that her hands and feet fit perfectly into John Wayne's hand and footprints ("Was he really tiny, or am I just a monster?").
+Leo Markus, attempts to exchange a foot massager Grace received from the store because she herself was too embarrassed to return it herself due to her lanky, gangly foot size.
+Will, Karen and Jack often tease her about her freakishly big feet.
+Jack himself has referred to her as "Bigfoot's Cousin".
+Despite her own issues with her own oversized feet, she once dumped a man because he had an extra toe.

 There is a general running joke that she is slovenly and unladylike, which contrasts with Will's fastidiousness, usually for purposes of comedy.
-She is very cheap and often hoards free things (such as pretending to have a drinking problem in order to get free food and therapy at Alcoholics Anonymous meetings) and even steals.
+She is very cheap, freeloads and often hoards free things (such as pretending to have a drinking problem in order to get free food and therapy at Alcoholics Anonymous meetings) and even steals.
 She once mentions selling Will's college term papers for a profit, of which Will had no knowledge.
+She is considerably athletic, in contrast with Will’s complete ineptitude at sports.

 In the 10th season episode "Grace's Secret", Grace reveals that she was sexually assaulted at age 15 by her father's best friend, Harry.

 In the 11th season, Grace discovers that she is pregnant, the result of a one-night stand while on vacation.
 She decides to raise the child with Will, who is also having a child via surrogate.
 In the series finale, she goes into labor and Will, Jack, and Karen go with her to the hospital to have the baby and begin a new chapter in her life.

+Debra Messing said that she asked the producers to make Grace explicitly Jewish and requested references to Camp Ramah, intending the character to be recognizable to Jewish viewers without being reduced to a stereotype.